SEDTT/visko-online/web/README.txt

+$/29/14 Janelle Ybarra
-$/29/14 Added to ChooseQueryStyle to check syntax of user input
+Added to ChooseQueryStyle to check syntax of user input

 -----------------------------------------------------------------------------